Getting out and about

-We're working with Transport for Greater Manchester (TfGM) and councils across Greater Manchester.
+We're working with Transport for Greater Manchester and councils across Greater Manchester.
 Together, we're improving buses, trams and trains.
 We’re upgrading and extending routes to walk, wheel and cycle.
 And we’re making it easier to charge electric vehicles (EVs).

 Using petrol and diesel vehicles less will reduce air pollution in the city.
-These vehicles create toxic fumes that are harmful for our lungs and planet.
-Investing in alternative ways to travel will improve air quality – and give us a more connected city and region.
+Investing in alternative ways to travel will also give us a more connected city and region.
+We’ve already improved some of our key cycleways.
+They can be great ways to beat the traffic and to walk, wheel and run.

 You may need to allow cookies to play this video.